PythoNiko/MobilePlatformDev/README.txt

 		of the document entitled Submission1, also incide the coursework folder
 	- I am also (hopefully) going to invite you to view the full repository on GitHub as a backup measure
+	- .apk file can also be found in root folder

 Regards,
 Nick Connell